 For my new Aluminator, I splurged and picked up the Canton 15-784 "Road race" pan.
 Not only is Canton one of the bigger names in this area, this exact pan was also used on the 2000 Cobra R and was factory installed - very cool.
 It is also advertised as a 7 quart pan, but per the '00R Supplement, the general capacity is 8.5 quarts (probably due to the external oil cooler).
 Like the Terminator pan, its factory fill was higher - this time over 9 quarts - so there is no doubt these pans are going to hold more oil if necessary.
 I experimented and filled mine with 8 quarts of water before mounting it, and that level just barely reached the baffle and front of the pan, so even with nine quarts, the level won't be too extreme, although the additional oil is unnecessary.

 As a bonus, it uses the factory pick-up tube and contains a sump with four trap doors.
 The doors open inward to allow oil to flow towards the pick-up, and will keep the oil from flowing away from the pickup during hard cornering and acceleration - definitely beneficial!
 Also, the slosh baffle on top is removable, but I'd imagine there aren't many case where it would need to come off.
 Overall, it's just a real nice pan with some fine craftsmanship behind it!

 Back to the factory pan.
 It has a slightly extended sump for the pick-up, a fixed slosh baffle, and also features built-in "scrapers" at the front of the pan.
 Because of the scrapers, the Terminator also had a "windage tray" (meant to limit the foaming of oil from the cranks rotation) that only covered the rear of the crankshaft, directly above the sump.
-In the image below, the scrapers are visible to the left with the sump and baffle shown on the right side.
+In the image above, the scrapers are visible to the left with the sump and baffle shown on the right side.